digitalspacestdio/homebrew-docker-compose-akeneo3/README.md

 ```
 > following versions are supported: 7.1, 7.2, 7.3, 7.4, 8.0, 8.1

-## Create New Magento Project With Sample Data
+## Use Case 1: New project from scratch with sample data

 Create the projet directory
 ```bash